Assorted prescription pill blister packs in different colors including red, yellow, green, orange, and white tablets

 • possible death

-Long-term symptoms of amphetamines
+Long-term symptoms of amphetamine addiction

 Long-term use leads to: